 Starting your puppy on heartworm prevention as early as six to eight weeks is always a great idea.
 At the very least, your puppy should be on heartworm prevention by 16 weeks.
 Heartworm is expensive to treat, making prevention better.

 Although some vets may spay or neuter puppies at six months, 12 to 18 months is more typical for this breed.
-After receiving all puppy shots and a rabies shot, your dog will usually require yearly checkups to keep its health managed.
+After receiving all puppy and rabies shots, your dog will usually require yearly checkups to manage its health.

 What Should I Feed my Rottweiler Puppy?

 Rottie puppies do best on foods that encourage healthy muscle growth.
-There are several options that are great choices.
+Several options are great choices.

 Some puppies do well on raw food diets.
-However, unless you are using commercially prepared raw food, you will need to make sure the ingredients are properly balanced.
+However, you must ensure the ingredients are properly balanced unless you use commercially prepared raw food.
 Excessively fatty meats are best to avoid.

 You might want to consider feeding the same brand of food that the breeder or rescue was using for your puppy.
 Continuing with the same food will minimize the chances of your puppy getting an upset stomach.